scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

     >> python my_experiment.py with small_search_space

-the optimizer will now only suggest a value for the learning rate and keeps all other hyperparameters, such as the batch size, fixed to the values that are defined in the config.
+The optimizer will now only suggest a value for the learning rate and keeps all other hyperparameters, such as the batch size, fixed to the values that are defined in the config.

 Hyperparameter Optimizers
 -------------------------

-Labwatch offers a simple but also flexible interface to a variety of state-of-the-art hyperparameter optimization methods which also allows researcher to easily integrated their own hyperparameter optimization method into Labwatch.
+Labwatch offers a simple but also flexible interface to a variety of state-of-the-art hyperparameter optimization methods which also allows researchers to easily integrate their own hyperparameter optimization method into Labwatch.

 .. code-block:: python